Master of Arts in the Field of Speech–Language Pathology

 The general requirements stated under Columbian College of Arts and Sciences, Graduate Programs.

 42 credits: Non-thesis option—38 credits in required courses and 4 credits in elective courses; thesis option—36 credits in required courses and 6 credits of thesis.
-For all students, satisfactory completion of a supervised practicum and a master's comprehensive examination is required.
+For all students, satisfactory completion of supervised practica and a master's summative assessment is required.

 |SPHR 6201||Clinical Practicum in Speech–Language Pathology (taken once each semester for a total of 5 credits)|